 Joanne advises a wide range of clients on all aspects of private family law, with a particular knowledge of the law around financial disputes on divorce and separation.
-She has a specialism in advising on high net worth cases dealing with complex company arrangements, trusts and inherited wealth and have advised several armed forces personnel following relationship breakdown.
+She has a specialism in advising on high net worth cases dealing with complex company arrangements, trusts and inherited wealth and has advised several armed forces personnel following relationship breakdown.

 Joanne is often instructed to advise and assist clients with their children related issues with a particular focus on child arrangements orders and financial provision for children.